 Over the centuries, shabti evolved from simple, crudely fashioned figures to intricate works of art.

-In particular, these early figures had very few decorations.
+These early figures had very few decorations.
 They were often left entirely blank or at most, had a primitive painted face.

 But, as the concept of shabti evolved, so too did their design.
-By the time of the New Kingdom, shabti were being made from high-quality materials such as faience (glazed ceramic), and in some cases, precious metals like gold and silver.
+By the time of the New Kingdom, shabti were being made from high-quality materials such as faience (glazed ceramic), and in rare cases, precious metals like gold and silver.

 The decorations became more detailed as well.
-The craftsmanship of shabti reached its peak during the New Kingdom and the Third Intermediate Period.
+The craftsmanship of the shabti reached its peak during the New Kingdom and the Third Intermediate Period.

 They were intricately carved and painted, often bearing the likeness of the deceased.